1. What is #WinAtSocial?

 8. How many lessons does #WinAtSocial provide?

-You can customize #WinAtSocial to fit seamlessly into your schedule and/or educational framework. #WinAtSocial allows for unique monthly sessions (1-4x per month) for each grade throughout the year.
-With each of our Seven Social Standards providing 3 exercises per grade, schools can flex #WinAtSocial across one longer 60-minute session or have multiple shorter sessions.
-Lessons are unique to each grade level and integrates current events and trending topics, ensuring #WinAtSocial grows with the students and remains relevant.
-If you are a partner school, contact your Partner Success Team for resources and best practices to easily customize #WinAtSocial to fit your school schedule.
+You can customize #WinAtSocial to fit seamlessly into your schedule and/or educational framework. #WinAtSocial allows for unique monthly sessions for each grade throughout the year.
+We recommend running Lessons with students 1-2 times a month!
+With each of our Seven Social Standards providing 2-4 huddles per grade, schools can flex #WinAtSocial across one longer 60-minute session or have multiple shorter sessions. #WinAtSocial also grows with the students and remains relevant by covering timely topics like A.I. and digital literacy, executive functioning and life skills, mental fitness, and trending news that impacts students.
+Our library grows every year, with at least 3 new Lessons released each month throughout the school year.
+If you are a partner school, contact TSI for resources and best practices to easily customize #WinAtSocial to fit your school schedule.

 9. How long is a #WinAtSocial lesson?

-You’re able to flex #WinAtSocial lessons to best fit your schedule.
-Use #WinAtSocial’s pause, fast forward, auto-play, or Save/Exit features to host a session that is between 15 minutes and 60 minutes in length.
-If your session runs longer than 60 minutes, contact The Social Institute at contact@thesocialinst.com and ask about scheduling consultation and lesson extension exercises to maximize time and learning.
+You’re able to flex #WinAtSocial Lessons to best fit your schedule.
+Use #WinAtSocial’s pause, fast forward, auto-play, jump in, back button, or Save/Exit features to host a session that is between 15 minutes and 60 minutes in length.
+If your session runs longer than 60 minutes, contact The Social Institute at contact@thesocialinst.com and ask about scheduling a consultation and Lesson extension exercises to maximize time and learning.

 10. Do you support students, families, and faculty?